Chibok schoolgirls kidnapping: Reactions

-After the kidnapping, Governor Kashim Shettima demanded to visit Chibok, despite being advised that it was too dangerous.
+After the kidnapping, Borno State Governor Kashim Shettima demanded to visit Chibok, despite being advised that it was too dangerous.
 United Nations Secretary-General Ban Ki-moon and UNICEF condemned the abduction, as did former Nigerian military ruler Muhammadu Buhari.
 The UN Security Council also condemned the attack and warned of action against Boko Haram militants for abducting the girls.

 The president of the Muslim Students Society of Nigeria called on Muslims to fast and pray "in order to seek Allah's intervention in this precarious time".
 Sa'ad Abubakar III, the Sultan of Sokoto, also called for prayers and intensified efforts to rescue the students.
-On 9 May, Governor Kashim Shettima of Borno State called on all Muslims and Christians to join in "three days of prayers and fasting".
+On 9 May, Shettima called on all Muslims and Christians to join in "three days of prayers and fasting".
 On the same day, Muslims in Cameroon called on fellow believers not to marry any of the girls should they be offered to them.
 On the same day, the Grand Mufti of Saudi Arabia, Sheikh Abdulaziz Al al-Sheikh, joined other religious leaders in the Muslim world in condemning the kidnappings, describing Boko Haram as misguided and intent on smearing the name of Islam.
 He stated that Islam is against kidnapping, and that marrying kidnapped girls is not permitted.

-On the 600th day of the Chibok girls' abduction, a group of Nigeria experts in the United Kingdom called Nigeria Diaspora Security Forum called on the Federal Government of Nigeria under the leadership of President Muhammadu Buhari to set up a special taskforce tasked solely with the responsibility of looking for the girls.
+On the 600th day of the Chibok girls' abduction, a group of Nigeria experts in the United Kingdom known as the Nigeria Diaspora Security Forum called on the government of President Muhammadu Buhari to set up a special taskforce tasked solely with the responsibility of looking for the girls.